qxxxb/vim-searchhi/README.md

 - User autocommands are provided and executed when highlighting is turned on and off.

-**Note**: This plugin relies on a lot of `<Plug>` mappings.
+**Note**: This plugin uses a lot of `<Plug>` mappings.
 An alternative plugin is [vim-searchlight], which has the same basic functionality but doesn't require any mappings.

 ## Quick start
 ```vim